How to Manage ServBay Databases with TablePlus

 .sqlite

-Managing NoSQL Databases with TablePlus (Redis, MongoDB)
+Managing NoSQL Databases in TablePlus (Redis, MongoDB)

 Managing Redis Data

-- The left sidebar displays Redis databases (DB0, DB1, etc.), with DB0 used by default.
+- The sidebar displays the Redis databases (DB0, DB1, ...), with DB0 as default.

 Save